biril/backbone-faux-server/README.md

 * returns: Route of given name or null if no such route exists.
 Note that the returned route is a copy and cannot be modified to alter faux-server's behaviour

-#### setOnNoRoute (handler)
+#### setDefaultHandler (handler)

 Set a handler to be invoked when no route is matched to the current `<model-URL, sync-method>` pair.
-By default the native sync will be invoked - call this method to provide a custom handler which overrides this behaviour.
+By default the native sync will be invoked - use this method to provide a custom handler which overrides this behaviour.
 * `handler`: A handler to be invoked when no route is matched to the current `<model-URL, sync-method>`.
-Ommit the parameter to set the default native sync behaviour.
-The handler should have the same signature as Backbone's sync.
+Ommit the parameter to set the native sync behaviour.
+See `addRoute` for handler's signature and semantics.
+Note that a default-handler isn't part of a route, so the `context.route` parameter will not be valid.
-    That is, `function (method, model, [options])`

 #### enable (shouldEnable)